zopencommunity/meta/docs/Guides/QuickStart.md

-# Quick Start to Zopen Community
+# Quick Start to zopen community

-Zopen Community provides a package manager for installation of unsupported Open Source tools that run native on your z/OS system.
+zopen community provides a package manager for installation of unsupported Open Source tools that run native on your z/OS system.

-Zopen Community also provides an easy to use tool for building these same tools from source code on your z/OS system.
+zopen community also provides an easy to use tool for building these same tools from source code on your z/OS system.

 Whether you want to _use_ the tools or also _improve_ the tools is up to you.